dd32/td-gh-ex/readme.txt

     * Check Enable Community Section.
     * EnterCommunity Section Title
     * Select Post One, Post Two,  Post Three and Post Four.
 The Feature Image of the selected posts will be displayed under the section on the Homepage.
+    * If the selected post don't have featured image the post will not be displayed in Community section.
+So, the featured image must be added to the respective posts.
     * Click Save & Publish.

 4. Stats Counter Section